flexbox/contextAPI-exercise/README.md

 - `git clone git@github.com:leanjscom/contextAPI-exercise.git`
 - `cd contextAPI-exercise`
+- `Open the project in your favorite text editor`
 - `npm i`
 - `npm start`
 - `Open the Browser with the url http://localhost:3000` and you will be ready to start